corda/corda/docs/source/index.rst

 our :doc:`Hello, World! tutorial </hello-world-introduction>`.
 For the background behind Corda, read the non-technical `introductory white paper`_ or for more detail, the `technical white paper`_.

-If you have questions or comments, then get in touch on `Slack <https://slack.corda.net/>`_ or write a question on `Stack Overflow <https://stackoverflow.com/questions/tagged/corda>`_ .
+If you have questions or comments, then get in touch on `Slack <https://slack.corda.net/>`_ or ask a question on `Stack Overflow <https://stackoverflow.com/questions/tagged/corda>`_ .

 We look forward to seeing what you can do with Corda!